OnionUI/Onion/README.md

 - Experimental Arduboy support (Credit: JMARoeder)
 - Updated PICO emulator to Fake08 standalone (Credit: Supergrom)
 - Updated screenshot tool to v4 (Credit: eggs)
-- Support for Icon Packs!
+- Support for Icon Packs.
 Drag and drop your custom icons into the "Icons" folder at the root of your SD.
 - Boxart moved to /Roms/_systemname_/Imgs for easier scraping
 - Various bug fixes and optimizations.